Benenson Awards in the Arts

 • Visual artists: three examples of work with no more than 100 words of context

-• Filmmakers: either a treatment (no longer than 500 words in length) or scene no longer than 5 minutes in length.
+• Filmmakers: a treatment (no longer than 500 words in length) or scene no longer than 5 minutes in length.

 If you always wanted to take a trip to the Amazon and you’d like to take some nature photographs while you’re there, even if you’re an excellent photographer, that on its own will not make a competitive Benenson proposal.
 If the rapidly changing landscape of the Amazon is the focus of an independent study course you’ve done as a photography minor you’d have a stronger rationale for Benenson funds to be used to travel to the Amazon to capture events on the ground.